drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** <br>

 This emulator is available for Windows-x64 and Windows-arm64.<br>
-This emulator requires a BIOS file to run.
+This emulator requires a BIOS file to run.<br>
+You can download this emulator on the [Official Website](https://github.com/drhelius/Gearlynx).<br>

 .